-Appropriative Pool - October 11, 2018: Received and filed Non-Agricultural Pool - October 11, 2018: Moved unanimously to receive and file, without approval Agricultural Pool - October 11, 2018: Received and filed Advisory Committee - October 18, 2018: Received and filed Watermaster Board - October 25, 2018:
+Appropriative Pool - October 11, 2018: Non-Agricultural Pool - October 11, 2018: Agricultural Pool - October 11, 2018: Advisory Committee - October 18, 2018: Watermaster Board - October 25, 2018:

 A Budget vs. Actual Report for the period July 1, 2018 through August 31, 2018 is provided to keep all members apprised of the total revenues and expenses for the current fiscal year.
 The expense section is categorized into four distinct sections.
 Those sections are: General and Administrative Expenses; Optimum Basin Management Program Expenses; Project Expenses; and Other Income/Expenses.
 The Budget vs. Actual report has been created from Intuit QuickBooks Enterprise Solutions 18.0, the Watermaster accounting system.
 The Budget vs. Actual report provided, balances to the supporting documentation in the Watermaster accounting system, as well as the supporting bank statements.